My GTD Setup After 10 Years: What Survived and What I Changed

 Also pure GTD.
 Whenever I depend on someone else, I capture it here and add a quick note about when and what we agreed.
 That way I can follow up without guessing or searching through chat history.

-This is my safety net for ideas and “one day” projects.
-Anything from “renovate the kitchen” to “try that new restaurant.”
+My safety net for ideas and "one day" projects.
+Anything from "renovate the kitchen" to "try that new restaurant."
 There is no pressure here.
-Once a week I review it and sometimes move items into Next Actions, but often I just let them sit.
+Once a week I review it and sometimes move items into Next Actions.
+More often I just let them sit.
 Knowing they are captured frees me from the fear of forgetting.

 Contexts are one of the most powerful ideas in GTD.
 They make sure you see the right tasks at the right time.
 Over the years I experimented with dozens of them.
 At first it felt exciting to have a tag for every possible situation.
 But very quickly, tagging became more work than doing.
 That is why I now keep only a few contexts that truly add value.
 Everything else was pruned away.